owl4ce/linucc224/README.md

 </details>

+##

-> Some [notes](https://github.com/owl4ce/kurisu-x86_64) if you use an image more than 80x80 pixels.
+> Some [notes](https://github.com/owl4ce/kurisu-x86_64/#note) if you use an image more than **80**x**80** pixels.
 That takes some crazy tricks.

-> **How does it work?** :thinking:
+> #### How does it work? :thinking:
-> It patches the Linux source code as seen in this [example commit](https://github.com/owl4ce/linucc224/commit/90ddf7e7e23da39946142749c0761d824d045b3f.patch), flexibly based on your own logo filename.
+> It simply patches the Linux source code as seen in this [example commit](https://github.com/owl4ce/linucc224/commit/90ddf7e7e23da39946142749c0761d824d045b3f.patch) with a newly converted logo, flexibly based on your own logo filename.
 So you can add the new logo continuously with different filenames.
 >
-> To purify the kernel source, it's reverted all except for the .ppm logo only.
+> In order to purify the kernel source, it's reverted all except for the **.ppm** logo only.

+> #### Does this have any side effect on performance? :thinking:
+> **Nothing**, unless the image size is too big, maybe it will make the kernel to load a bit longer on boot.

-> I think, it works like a charm since linux 3.2 onwards.
+> I think, it works like a charm since **linux 3.2** onwards.

 > :heavy_check_mark:   **`5.13.x`**